 Dr. and Mrs. Macdonald lived at 37 Gregory Drive with their five children: Mark (University Professor), Shawn (Social Worker), Jill (Business Administrator), Scott (Retired Telephone Technician) and Brooke (Videographer).

 Dr. and Mrs. Macdonald moved to San Diego, California in 1970.
-Dr. Alfred A. Trinca, took over the practice in January of 1971.
+Dr. Alfred A. Trinca, took over his medical practice in January of 1971.
 (Mrs. Trinca is a second cousin to Dr. Macdonald.)
-Dr. Macdonald continued to practice medicine in California and he was the Physician for American Airlines for many years.
+Dr. Macdonald continued to practice medicine in California and he was the Company Physician for American Airlines for many years.
 While living in San Diego, Dr. and Mrs. Macdonald separated and divorced.
 Both subsequently married other spouses.

 *Dr. Alfred Agostino Trinca also appears on the Chatham-Kent Physician Tribute website.